-NECPA Standard Possible Evidence for Verification SAI # 8.4 Annual Review of Curriculum The curriculum plan and developmental program must be reviewed annually by administration, teachers, staff, and parents to be sure the plan is meeting the needs of every child.
-Documentation may include:Annual Program Review Policy and Procedure A-89 8.5 Results of this review must be used to modify the program or curriculum plan, if necessary, which include specific, executable goals for the program.
-Documentation may include:Annual Program Review Policy and Procedure A-89 8.6 Lesson Plans Teachers are required to develop written lesson plans for both indoor and outdoor activities and these are reviewed weekly by the director or education coordinator.
+NECPA Standard Possible Evidence for Verification SAI # 8.4 Annual Review of Curriculum The curriculum plan and developmental program is reviewed annually by administration, teachers, program staff, and parents/guardians to be sure the plan is meeting the needs of every child.
+Documentation may include:Annual Program Review Policy and Procedure A-89 A-135 A-136 A-137 8.5 Results of this review must be used to modify the program or curriculum plan, if necessary, which include specific, executable goals for the program.
+The annual review is also a training opportunity for teaching staff to ensure proper use and implementation of the curriculum and is reflective of any changes as a result of the annual review.
+Documentation may include: Annual Program Review Policy and Procedure Annual Curriculum Training A-89 A-135 A-136 A-137 8.6 Lesson Plans Teachers are required to develop written lesson plans for both indoor and outdoor activities and these are reviewed weekly by the director or education coordinator.
 Documentation may include:Lesson plans and review process.
 A-93 A-94 8.7 Promoting Physical Activity The program has written outdoor play policies that include: addressing the benefits of physical activity; outlining the duration of required physical activity; and specifying the clothing requirements of children.
-Documentation may include:Physical Activity Policy A-95 A-96 8.8 Curriculum for Children with Special Needs Wherever possible, children with special needs must be included in all classroom activities and opportunities.
-The program must have a philosophy and practice of inclusion.
-Please Note: NECPA defers to the Individuals with Disabilities Education Act (IDEA) and the U.S. Department of Education's Office for Civil Rights (OCR) to define children with special needs.
+Documentation may include:Physical Activity Policy A-95 A-96 8.8 Curriculum for Children with Special NeedsWherever possible, children with special needs must be included in all classroomactivities and opportunities.
+The program must have a philosophy and practice ofinclusion.Please Note: NECPA defers to the Individuals with Disabilities Education Act (IDEA)and the U.S. Department of Education's Office for Civil Rights (OCR) to define childrenwith special needs.
 Documentation may include: Policy regarding inclusion of children with special needs.
 A-99

 NECPA Standard Possible Evidence for Verification SAI # 8.9 In addition, each child with special needs must have an individual program service plan and be professionally evaluated.
-Reviews of each child's progress are done using a team concept.
-The program must have access to a referral system.
+Ongoing reviews of each child's progress are done using a team concept with available community service providers/professionals, teaching staff and families.
+The program has access to a referral system for additional support.
 Documentation may include: Policy regarding inclusion of children with special needs.
-Information regarding local referral systems.
-A-97 A-98 8.10 Ongoing Child Assessments Teachers must assess each child's ongoing developmental progress with reliable and valid measures that they have been trained on.
-This assessment must align with the program's curriculum goals.
-The tool(s) must assess and monitor children's ongoing development (including sensory, cognitive, gross motor, fine motor, socio-emotional, and language), through observation and documentation of children's work, play, behaviors, and interactions.
-Documentation may include: Example Assessment Screening and Assessment Policy A-100 A-101 A-102 8.11 The program takes into account families' needs, traditions and language when choosing, evaluating and communicating child assessments, to ensure they will best meet each child's developmental goals.
-This written assessment is used in teacher/parent conferences to keep parents abreast of their child's milestones and to plan for future learning opportunities for the child.
-Documentation may include: Example Assessment Screening and Assessment Policy A-103 8.12 Parents/guardians are encouraged to participate in and share their at-home observations.
+Ongoing progress reviews Information regarding local referral systems.
+A-97 A-98 8.10 Ongoing Child AssessmentsTeachers must assess each child's ongoing developmental progress with reliable and valid measures that they have been trained on.
+This assessment aligns with the program's curriculum goals.The tool(s) must assess and monitor children's ongoing development (including sensory, cognitive, gross motor, fine motor, socio-emotional, and language), through observation and documentation of children's work, play, behaviors, and interactions.
+Documentation may include:Example AssessmentScreening and Assessment Policy A-100 A-101 A-102 8.11 The program takes into account families' needs, traditions and language when choosing, evaluating and communicating child assessments, to ensure they will best meet each child's developmental goals.
+Parents/guardians are also encouraged to participate in and share their at-home observations.
 This information is used to influence children's ongoing assessments at the program.
 Parents are encouraged to meet with teachers as needed through formal and informal meetings.
-Documentation may include: Example Assessment Screening and Assessment Policy A-104
+Documentation may include: Example Assessment Screening and Assessment Policy A-103 8.12 This written assessment is used in teacher/parent conferences and shared at any other time as needed to keep parents/guardians abreast of their child's milestones and to plan for future learning opportunities for the child.
+Documentation may include:Example AssessmentScreening and Assessment Policy A-104